ejsmont-artur/php-circuit-breaker/README.md

 # Frameworks support

-This library does not require any particular PHP framework, all you need is PHP 5.3 or higher.
+This library does not require any particular PHP framework, all you need is PHP 5.6 or higher.

-## Symfony 2

-If you are using [Symfony 2](https://github.com/symfony/symfony) framework you should use [php-circuit-breaker-bundle](https://github.com/ejsmont-artur/php-circuit-breaker-bundle).
-It is a bundle i have created to wrap up php-circuit-breaker and integrate it with [Symfony 2](https://github.com/symfony/symfony) components and Dependency Injection.

-## Other Frameworks

-If you are using other frameworks and you would like to use php-circuit-breaker please let me know and we can try to build up an open source integration just like the one for [Symfony 2](https://github.com/symfony/symfony).

 # Motivation & Benefits